pascallaliberte/modestjs.works/_book/part-1/upgrading-idea-of-dependencies.md

 But for those who catch themselves in a blame mindset and know that a change is required, the next step is to replace the word "them" with something else: "me".

-## Second Stage of Maturity: Independence
+## The Second Stage of Maturity: Independence

 (dependence →  independence →)